MicrosoftDocs/memdocs/memdocs/intune/apps/troubleshoot-app-protection-policy-deployment.md

 - For additional Intune troubleshooting information, see [Use the troubleshooting portal to help users at your company](../fundamentals/help-desk-operators.md).
 - Learn about any known issues in Microsoft Intune.
 For more information, see [Intune Customer Success](https://techcommunity.microsoft.com/t5/Intune-Customer-Success/bg-p/IntuneCustomerSuccess).
 - Need extra help?
-See [How to get support for Microsoft Intune](../fundamentals/get-support.md).
+See [How to get support in Microsoft Endpoint Manager](./mem/get-support.md).